VenturianTome/VenturianTome/src/4.World/PIE_Team.md

   - Under Section 31, ghostly bicycles must be shot with a shotgun
 - Ghost Hunting 101: the item you need will be behind barrels \[8:01 - *My Wife's First Horror Map*]
 - Lesson 13: Do not hum around ghosts; music to ghosts sets them off and makes them go feral \[10:34 - *Scary Ghost Children*]
+- Ghost has said that P.I.E. stands for Pretty Interesting Environmentalists \(which means that they're good with and know nature) \[1:54 - *Can Ghost Hunters Survive on an Island?*]
+  - \[2:47 / 3:55] They have 3 rules of survival:
+    1. Assess your immediate situation \(if anyone is physically injured)
+    2. Find shelter
+    3. ?? \(It's never said)
+- \[0:56 - *Johnny Ghost Did A Bad Thing*] The rules of being kidnapped are:
+  1. Any good kidnapper knows to leave out the tools of survival and escape
+  2. Check your surroundings
+  3. Don't panic
+  4. Shoot the zombies in the head

 ----